FoxoTech/methylprep/docs/methpype_tutorial.md

 <figure>
   <img src="https://ars.els-cdn.com/content/image/1-s2.0-S0888754311001807-gr1.jpg"/>
 	<figcaption> <strong>A. Infinium I assay:</strong> Two bead types correspond to each CpG locus: one bead type — to methylated (C), another bead type — to unmethylated (T) state of the CpG site (as bisulfite conversion causes unmethylated cytosines to be detected as thymines).
 Probe design assumes same methylation status for adjacent CpG sites.
 Both bead types for the same CpG locus will incorporate the same type of labeled nucleotide, determined by the base preceding the interrogated “C” in the CpG locus, and therefore will be detected in the same color channel.</figcaption>
   <figcaption> <strong>B. Infinium II assay:</strong> One bead type corresponds to each CpG locus.
 Probe can contain up to 3 underlying CpG sites, with degenerate R base corresponding to C in the CpG position.
 Methylation state is detected by single-base extension.
 Each locus will be detected in two colors.
-In the current version of the Infinium II methylation assay design, labeled “A” is always incorporated at unmethylated query site (“T”), and “G” is incorporated at methylated query site (“C”) [^infinium].</figcaption>
+In the current version of the Infinium II methylation assay design, labeled “A” is always incorporated at unmethylated query site (“T”), and “G” is incorporated at methylated query site (“C”) <a href="#infinium">[2]</a>.</figcaption>
 </figure>

 <br />